SIMPLE IRA contributions include:

 The employer is generally required to match each employee's salary reduction contributions on a dollar-for-dollar basis up to 3% of the employee's compensation.
 This requirement does not apply if the employer makes nonelective contributions instead.

 Instead of matching contributions, an employer can choose to make nonelective contributions of 2% of each eligible employee’s compensation.
 If the employer makes this choice, it must make nonelective contributions whether or not the employee chooses to make salary reduction contributions.
-An employee's compensation up to $265,000 (for 2015 and 2016, $270,000 for 2017) is taken into account to figure the contribution limit.
+An employee's compensation up to $285,000 for 2020 ($280,000 for 2019) is taken into account to figure the contribution limit.

 If the employer chooses this 2% contribution formula, it must notify the employees within a reasonable period before the 60-day election period for the calendar year.

 If you miscalculated elective deferrals and employer contributions and contributed less than required by the SIMPLE IRA plan document, find out how to correct this mistake.

 If you haven’t timely given the annual notice to all eligible employees, find out how to correct this mistake.